 However, to provide a strong recommendation letter that lets your former babysitter stand out from among their competition, you should consider the following things beforehand:

 Providing a recommendation letter for another person is a great responsibility that should be handled carefully.
-You have to be confident in the applicant’s skills and capabilities as a babysitter, thus before you accept their request, consider calling them first, or schedule an in-person meeting with them to learn more about why they are interested in the position and why they chose you to be their recommender.
+You have to be confident in the applicant’s skills and capabilities; thus, before you accept their request, consider calling them first or scheduling an in-person meeting with them to learn more about why they are interested in the position and why they chose you to be their recommender.

-During the call or at the meeting, ask the babysitter to provide you with adequate information about themselves, the employer/job position, and who will be responsible for sending or submitting the babysitter reference letter.
-Besides, ask the applicant to provide you with a copy of their resume, and a list of personal attributes, skills, and accomplishments relevant to the job position to help you write a strong and positive recommendation letter.
+During the call or at the meeting, ask them to provide you with adequate information about themselves, the employer/job position, and who will be responsible for sending or submitting the reference letter.
+Besides, ask the applicant to provide you with a copy of their resume and a list of personal attributes, skills, and accomplishments relevant to the job position to help you write a strong and positive recommendation letter.

 Review their job posting